-How Tiimo app supports Marcus, diagnosed with infantile autism, throughout his day.
+How Tiimo app supports Marc, diagnosed with autism, throughout his day.

 We love Tiimo.
-It has become an important daily assistant which has increased Marcus’s independence and gives him more energy.
-It has also made our everyday lives at home smoother.
-There’s more room to practice new skills and also room for other, bigger experiences for the whole family.
+It has become an important daily assistant that has tangibly increased Marc’s independence.
+It has also made our everyday lives smoother.
+There’s more room to practice new skills and for other positive experiences for the whole family.

 Honestly, after using it for a few weeks my only question was why this app wasn’t created before!
 Paint sticks with velcro and big binders full of pictograms are now history in our house (sidenote: I know these tools are invaluable for some families, but for us they never really worked perfectly, and worked less and less as Marc reached his adolescent years).

 Tiimo is a modern planning tool that gives structure to everyday tasks, which includes a visual countdown timer.
 It’s a smart, digital alternative to pictograms and other analogue visuals.
 Since Tiimo is available on smartwatch it’s super portable and fits seamlessly into daily life.
 We can only highly highly recommend Tiimo to other parents!